sergiodxa/remix-vite-i18next/README.md

-# React Router + Vite with remix-i18next
+# React Router with i18next Example App

-This app is an example app using React Router + Vite to setup remix-i18next.
+This repo is an example app using React Router with remix-i18next setup.

 The app showcase how to set remix-i18next to load the translations from an imported module, it has support for English and Spanish.